Teaching Truth, Preaching Justice

 What is the Value of the Retreat Format?

 - Provides distancing from the stresses of daily life

 - Provides time for personal reflection on our relationship to God and others

 - Provides opportunities to pray, share, reflect, and build community

 Serving Others and Making a Difference

 As students transition from juniors to seniors, they are asked to complete a minimum of 100 hours of service to social causes that call to them.
-Together they provide thousands of hours to social agencies and charity organizations making our world a better place, and become strong Veritas women and men.
+Together they provide thousands of hours to social agencies and charity organizations, making our world a better place and they become strong Veritas women and men.

 St. Pius X

 St. Pius X is the patron of liturgical and sacred music, and is also known as the Pope of the Eucharist.
 Learn more about our school's namesake.